Joe Biden Elected Next President: Pennsylvania Puts Former VP Over Top In Electoral Vote

 Biden currently also holds narrow leads over incumbent President Donald Trump in key swing states, including Wisconsin and Michigan, as well as Nevada, Arizona, and Georgia.

-Biden, who will become the 46th chief executive, is expected to address the nation later in the day Saturday, along with his running mate, California Sen. Kamala Harris, who will become the first female and first person of color to be vice president.
+Biden, who will become the 46th chief executive, will address the nation at 8 p.m.
+Saturday in Wilmington, Delaware, along with his running mate, California Sen. Kamala Harris, who will become the first female and first person of color to be vice president.

-"Character, justice and decency were on the ballot," the Biden campaign said in a statement.
+"Character, justice and decency were on the ballot," the Biden campaign said in a statement immediately after the race was projected.
 "Character, justice and decency won."

 Near midday Saturday, Biden had 284 electoral votes to Trump's 214.